Joss Hawthorn, University of Sydney @jossblandhawthorn

 "Clues to Galaxy Formation" (Nature, July 1999).
-Both articles attempt to show that the time is ripe for a general convergence of and near-field cosmology (cosmogony).
+Both articles show the time is ripe for a general convergence of far-field cosmology and near-field cosmology (cosmogony).
 I explore these topics further here:

-2002 Annual Reviews article, and in our 2007 Saas Fee lectures.
-An updated and extended version of these lectures was published in 2013; we provide download details below.
+2002 Annual Reviews article,

+An updated and extended version of the 2007 lectures was published in 2013; we provide download details below.

 A new generation of astronomical instruments

-The astrophotonics labs have completed or are developing a range of novel astronomical instruments: SAMI, Hector, HERMES,
+SAIL has completed or is developing a range of novel astronomical instruments: SAMI, Hector, HERMES,

-GNOSIS, PRAXIS, MOHSIS, PANDORA, Dragonfly, nanoSPEC, i-INSPIRE and PIMMS.
+GNOSIS, PRAXIS, MOHSIS, Pandora, Dragonfly, i-INSPIRE, PIMMS.
 SAMI is a major dark-time facility awarded 180 nights at the AAT to observe 3400 galaxies using integral field spectroscopy.
 This is to be extended to 100,000 galaxies with the automated Hector instrument in 2018.
 HERMES is a major bright-time facility at the AAT with the primary goal to observe a million stars using high-resolution spectroscopy over five years.

 1999 when talking to Martin Harwit about the prospects of improved space communications.
 We were struck by how only a fraction of the potential data from space missions were getting back to Earth, even allowing for data compression.

 In 2002, I wrote two papers on "Laser Telemetry from Space" with